capreolus-ir/capreolus/docs/cli.md

 The weights from the best iteration, as measured by nDCG@20 on the dev set, are saved for later use.
 These are available in `<results path>/weights/dev`.

 After each iteration, the current weights are used to rank all documents in the dev and test sets, and these rankings are saved to the results directory.
-For example, `<results path>/predict/dev/0` is a TREC run file produced by rankingthe dev set queries after the first training iteration.
+For example, `<results path>/predict/dev/0` is a TREC run file produced by ranking the dev set queries after the first training iteration.

 Plots of the training loss and dev set performance over the training iterations are saved to `<results path>/info/loss.pdf` and `<results path>/predict/dev.pdf`, respectively.